sveltejs/svelte/site/content/docs/02-template-syntax.md

 <SomeComponent on:whatever={handler}/>
 ```

-It's also possible to have two different listeners that react on the same event:
+It's also possible to have multiple event listeners that react on the same event:

 ```html
 <script>